fbpx

 Every year, thousands of live draft horses are exported by cargo jet, from Canada to Japan, where they are slaughtered for human consumption.

-Since 2013, more than 40,000 of these sensitive animals have been forced to endure travel time often exceeding 28 hours, during which they are deprived of food, water and rest.
+Since 2013, approximately 50,000 of these animals have been forced to endure transport time often exceeding 28 hours, during which they are deprived of food, water and rest.

-And despite the Prime Minister issuing a mandate calling on the federal Minister of Agriculture and Agri-Food at the time to ban this practice in December 2021, over 2,000 horses have since been flown to their death.
-Yet there might be hope on the horizon for these horses!
+And despite the Prime Minister issuing a mandate in December 2021 calling on the federal Minister of Agriculture and Agri-Food at the time to ban this practice, horses continue to be flown to their death.

-Call for a ban on live horse exports by sending this letter to your MP and federal decision-makers today.
+Call for a ban on live horse exports by sending this letter to Quebec Senators today.

 10 Troubling Facts About the Export of Live Horses from Canada